bramiozo/PubScience/README.md

 <img src="https://github.com/bramiozo/PubScience/blob/main/Aligned_translation.png" alt="image" width="900" height="auto" >
  </p>

-When we translate annotated corpora we need to make sure that the labeled spans are correctly translated **and** spanned.
+When we translate _annotated corpora_ we need to make sure that the labeled spans are correctly translated **and** spanned.
+We identify three approaches: (1) span-preserving translation, (2) span-inference of translation, (3) translate-then-align
+### Span preserving translation
+An example approach is given by [Seinen et al.](https://github.com/mi-erasmusmc/DutchClinicalCorpora); Seinen et al inject the span-information directly in the original text prior to translation.
+Even though this might, arguably, negatively effect the translation quality the resulting models trained on the translated corpora showed similar accuracy to the model trained on the original English corpora.

+### Span-inference of translation
+In principle we are able to create a training set with span-to-span information, e.g. as part of existing collective translation efforts (such as [datatools4heart](https://www.datatools4heart.eu/).

+### Translate-then-align
+We translation a text as is: ```the fox jumps over the fence```

 ## Anonymise